groff_out(5) — Linux manual page

 doesn't make sense, it is kept for compatibility.
 This

-command is a groff extension.
+command is a GNU extension.

 Device control commands